oauzenne/streambean-app/README.md

-This is a video conferencing app for sales professionals.
+Streambean is a video conferencing app for sales professionals.
+Currently, there is a workable UI dashboard.

 # streambean-app